The Complete Guide To Staying Sober During the Holidays

 Seasonal Support and Guidance

-Beyond just preventing relapse, a sober coach provides ongoing support and guidance to promote the participant’s overall mental health and recovery with daily check-ins to assess the participant’s emotional state.
-From there, they motivate the participant to stick to healthy routines by answering questions about the recovery process or by simply providing a caring, judgment-free ear.
-With this support, participants can learn to process difficult emotions in healthy ways, supported by access to counseling and therapy.
+Beyond preventing relapse, a sober coach provides ongoing support and guidance to promote overall mental health and recovery.
+They can conduct daily check-ins to assess the participant’s emotional state.
+From there, they motivate you to stick to healthy routines by answering questions about the recovery process or simply providing a caring, judgment-free ear.

+With their support, you can learn to process difficult emotions in healthy ways, supported by access to counseling and therapy.
 This level of personalized support makes staying sober feel more achievable during the holidays.

 Joyful, Sober Celebrations